 To read Metro Girl’s other London history blog posts, click here.

-Posted on 5 April 2013, in History, London, Tourist Attractions and tagged Embankment Gardens, Gilbert and Sullivan, london, memorial, Sir Arthur Sullivan, The Savoy, Victoria Embankment, WS Gilbert.
+Posted on 5 April 2013, in Art, History, London, Tourist Attractions and tagged Embankment Gardens, Gilbert and Sullivan, london, Sir Arthur Sullivan, Victoria Embankment, WS Gilbert.
 Bookmark the permalink.
 14 Comments.